AshlynPowell/arctopsyche_population_scripts/README.md

 ## Figure 1: Alleles of single individuals from multiple species of caddisfly

-`pairwise_alignment_coords.py` performs a pairwise alignment of two alleles with MUSCLE then calculates the coordinates of each indel in the alignment and outputs the coornitates to a csv file.
+`pairwise_alignment_coords.py` performs a pairwise alignment of two alleles with MUSCLE then calculates the coordinates of each indel in the alignment and outputs the coordinates to a csv file.

 `pairwise_alignment_fig.R` uses the csv file outputted from `pairwise_alignment_coords.py` to create a plot of the pairwise alignment that highlights allele length and indel size and location.